 #2 It works just as well as liquid soap, and in some cases even better

-Contrary to marketing gimmicks, bar soap is just as effective as liquid soap in terms of cleaning and sanitizing your hands.
-All cleaning products, whether they are a liquid detergent or a solid bar of soap, are surfactants (shorthand for ‘surface active agent’).
+Contrary to marketing claims, bar soap is just as effective as liquid soap in terms of cleaning and sanitizing your hands.
+All cleaning products are surfactants (shorthand for ‘surface active agent’).
 That’s just the technical term for a chemical compound that can bond to both water and oil.
 It’s similar to an emulsifier, which can allow water and oil to mix.
 A surfactant has the ability to grab dirt and oil and also bond with water so that it can be rinsed away.
+Since both liquid and bar soaps are surfactants, they clean equally as well.

 #3 It's more economical